PeshO2K/simple_shell/README.md

 - main.c: Contains the main function that initializes, loops, and terminates the shell program.
 - parser.c: Contains the functions that parse the input line into tokens, handle special characters, logical operators, separators, etc., and use the custom strtok function.

-# Contributors

-This project was created by:

-- olaidris <olasunkanmiidris15@gmail.com>